VxMxPx/mysli/packages/mysli/web/token/doc/README.md

 ## License

-The Mysli Token is licensed under the GPL-3.0 or later.
+The Mysli Web Token is licensed under the GPL-3.0 or later.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by